Asymptotic Simplicity and Scattering in General Relativity from Quantum Field Theory: The asymptotic expansion of expectation values

 In two-body scattering, the source is

 where the external momenta ${\bar p}_{1,2}$, \cite{Luna:2017dtq}

-are chosen so that the integrals in $J^{\mu \nu}(q_1, q_2)$ exhibit a clean separation of the classical orders. $J^{\mu \nu}(q_1, q_2)$ is the final-state graviton 1-point function in momentum space, and the two regions correspond to the following rescalings~\cite{Georgoudis:2023eke}:
+are chosen so that the integrals in $J^{\mu \nu}(q_1, q_2)$ exhibit a clean separation of the classical orders. $J^{\mu \nu}(q_1, q_2)$ is the final-state graviton one-point function in momentum space, and the two regions correspond to the following rescalings~\cite{Georgoudis:2023eke}:

-expanded at large $x$.
 SE and U-SE stand for \emph{soft-exchange} and \emph{ultra-soft-exchange}, respectively.
 As usual in the method of regions in dimensional regularization, the integrals are evaluated by expanding at small $\omega$ in each region and integrating over the entire integration domain.

 To illustrate the appearance of the two sums in Eq.~\eqref{eq:generic_soft_expansion} from the Fourier transform of the momentum transfer, we consider the simplest integral encountered in the computation of the source $J^{\mu\nu}(k, b_1, b_2)$ at leading order in Newton's constant~\cite{Cristofoli:2021vyo} ($b=b_1-b_2$ and we ignore an overall phase $e^{i b_2 \cdot k}$):